THE CITY OF SAINT-RAPHAËL IN THE VAR, ON THE FRENCH RIVIERA

 Nestled at the foot of the Estérel mountains, Saint-Raphaël is a renowned seaside resort on the French Riviera, halfway between Cannes and Saint-Tropez.

-With 36 kilometers of coastline stretching to the limit of the Alpes-Maritimes, passing by the Corniche d’Or, Saint-Raphaël has 28 beaches: large sandy beaches, pebble beaches, coves, secret creeks …
+With 36 kilometres of coastline stretching to the limit of the Alpes-Maritimes, passing by the Corniche d’Or, Saint-Raphaël has 28 beaches: large sandy beaches, pebble beaches, coves, secret creeks …

 If you are more of a lazy Sunday or nautical activity type, you will always find what you are looking for in the Var.

-Classified as a “nautical resort”, Saint-Raphaël has 5 ports each with their own specificity, from yachts to fishing boats: the old port, Santa-Lucia (the largest with 1600 moorings), Boulouris, Poussaï and Agay.
+Classified as a “nautical resort”, Saint-Raphaël has 5 ports, each with its unique charm, from yachts to fishing boats: the old port, Santa-Lucia (the largest with 1600 moorings), Boulouris, Poussaï and Agay.

 What to see & do in Saint-Raphaël ?

 Take some time to visit the Saint-Raphaël Archaeological Museum, housed in the old presbytery of San Rafeù Church.
 It brings together pieces from local, regional and underwater excavations.
 You will see, for example, amphorae, coins, engraved menhirs… So many testimonies of the ancient past of the city.